Blog

 Attending industry seminars or joining associations is another excellent way to introduce yourself to prospective investors.
 Once you build new relationships, you can feel confident approaching prospects to invest in your hedge fund.
 You can set up meetings and pitch your fund to help explain why it’s different from other funds.

-Prepare professional marketing materials such as a pitch book or tear sheet to share with prospects.
+Prepare hedge fund marketing materials such as a pitch book or tear sheet to share with prospects.
 Consider the most important and persuasive reasons someone might invest in your fund to kick off your meetings and conversations.
 Transparency about your fund’s strategy, information about the fund manager, and an overview outlining investment terms helps instill trust while bolstering interest.

 Building relationships is at the heart of raising capital for your hedge fund.
 Leveraging current relationships to solicit investments and help spread the word about your fund is an excellent place to start.
 However, transparency about your hedge fund strategy and investment terms when meeting with prospects is always the best way to help seal the deal.